-Nursery children get the chance to start school at age 4 and learn the modern language through songs, drama and play.
+Nursery children get the chance to start school at age 4 and learn the modern language through song, drama and play.

 Our curriculum is designed to be accessible to absolute beginners, whilst providing those who have previously studied Greek with a solid understanding of the grammatical structures that will allow them to manipulate the language in a meaningful and creative way.

-Our curriculum at Pre-GCSE and beyond follows the Edexcel GCSE specification.
+Our curriculum at GCSE 1 and beyond follows the Edexcel GCSE specification.
 Students expand their vocabulary and grammatical knowledge and become more autonomous learners.
 They begin to discuss topics in more detail, giving detailed descriptions and narrating events.
-Reading and listening are examined at the end of GCSE 2 and students sit controlled assessments in speaking and writing throughout the GCSE course – these allow a lot of creativity and enables all our students to produce something unique.
+Reading and listening are examined at the end of GCSE 3 and students sit controlled assessments in speaking and writing throughout the GCSE course – these allow a lot of creativity and enables all our students to produce something unique.

 We can help families that do not speak Greek and encourage parents to work with us to establish adult learning classes.
 Enquire for further details.

 Children in every class are taught different types of Greek music by our dedicated music teacher, from traditional songs and festive jingles to fun melodies and modern hits.

 Children enjoy music and dance lessons.
 They practice for various performances throughout the year.
 Lessons are held in the halls with our dedicated dance teachers.

 At break time on Saturday we run a tuck shop for the children.
 For £1 they can choose 3 items from a variety of snacks and drinks.

 All children are supervised on break and are allowed to play outdoors when weather permits.